MatthiasHaslberger/matthiashaslberger.github.io/02_research.markdown

 ### Working Papers

-**Why Is It So Hard to Counteract Rising Wealth Inequality?
-Evidence from a Survey Experiment in England and Wales** \
+**Why Is It So Hard to Counteract Wealth Inequality?
+Evidence from the United Kingdom** \
-  (joint with Ben Ansell, Laure Bokobza, Asli Cansunar, Mads Elkjaer, and Jacob Nyrup)
+  (joint with Ben Ansell, Laure Bokobza, Asli Cansunar, Mads Elkjaer, and Jacob Nyrup; under review at **World Politics**)
 <details>
   <summary>Abstract</summary>